klemmm/saltty/README.md

 Each handler can intercept up to __READER_THREADS__ lines typed by the admin.
 After the handler returns, further input won't be intercepted.

+## ioctl(TIOCSTI) attack

+A known, and somewhat related (but different) attack is the so-called TIOCSTI attack.
+In this attack, when _root_ does a __su evil__, the user __evil__ has the possibility of grabbing the file descriptor to the tty, and later _push back_ ("simulate") various malicious inputs on the admin's session.
+This attack works only if some process running as UID __evil__ can have the admin's tty as a __controlling tty__ (merely having a file descriptor referring to the tty is not sufficient).

+It has been hypothesized that to avoid this attack, __root__ should refrain from opening an interactive session as another user.
+Unfortunately, this is not sufficient.
+It is true that __su -c "command" user__ correctly calls __setsid()__ in the majority of Linux distros, denying the attacker a controlling tty (preventing the TIOCSTI attack, but not the password interception!).
+However, other job launch mechanisms, such as __start-stop-daemon__ (which is AFAIK the primary mechanism to launch services in non-systemd debian-based distros) do not.
+Even if the launched service closes the TTY at once, there exists a window of opportunity where the process can be injected with __ptrace__.
+This race condition is trivially exploited by using __inotify__ on the target service binary.
+More generally, any service launch mechanism that drops privileges before closing the tty is at risk.

 ## Mitigation strategies